 Ingredients For 8 Cups

-1. PLACE the popped corn into large bowl.
-Melt the butter and add sugar, cinnamon, nutmeg and ginger.
+1. PLACE the popped corn into a large bowl.
+Melt the butter and add sugar, cinnamon, nutmeg, and ginger.
 Stir until the sugar is dissolved.

 2. DRIZZLE over the popcorn and toss until well coated.

 Cranberry & Chocolate Spiced Popcorn